cherianyit/AdventuresInOlumal/Tum Nus - Level 6.md

 		- 1 patch of a ladder
 - Everchanging Lock
 	- Lock shifts everytime you fail and increases the DC
+-  Blank piece of paper
+	- Gotten from Bang's bandits north of Caladar
+	- Turned into a crane when written "Gust of Wind".
+Is following Kohoku

 ## Equipment
 - Explorer’s Pack